 This place looks like another planet and fortunately, it is hidden from crowds of tourists.
 It is a peaceful and brilliant spot with many things to see.

-Surprisingly, we’ve found here salt plantations, pink lake, many blue tongs and the landscape, unlike everything else you’ve seen before.
+Surprisingly, we've found here salt plantations, pink lake, many blue tongs lizards and that landscape, unlike everything else you've ever seen before.

 Point Sinclar Jetty

-There are a few accommodations to choose from in Ceduna, we have chosen A1 Cabins because it is pet-friendly and we’ve traveled with pets.
+There are a few accommodations to choose from in Ceduna, we have chosen A1 Cabins because it is pet-friendly and we've travelled with pets.

 When we have visited cactus, Valentino was looking forward to having some surf, however, Poseidon sent some stormy waves and local campers and Val had to stay out of the water.
 So we enjoyed the views and took some photos and then went to see Port Le Hunte/ Point Sinclair jetty (photos above).

 - Get some oysters and beers on top of the Oyster Bar with an ocean view.
 It is a small business with a friendly owner, selling delicious fresh oysters and a some cured fish - must try!